-Last Updated on October 4, 2021 by Rei
+Last Updated on July 24, 2022 by Rei Garnet

-Radish, especially radish tops are on the list of the safest food to add to your rabbit’s diet.
+Radish, especially radish tops, are on the list of the safest foods to add to your rabbit’s diet.
 Just make sure that your rabbit is old enough and is eating its required hay (fiber) for the day.

 Problems arise when rabbit owners allow their pets to eat large amounts of radish in lieu of hay.

-Do rabbits like to eat radishes?
+Do rabbits like eating radishes?

-Each rabbit is unique with its own likes and dislikes when it comes to food.
+Each rabbit is unique, with its own likes and dislikes when it comes to food.

-Like my babies (Tyr and Freya) for example, whenever I toss some radish in their bowl, Tyr would just smell and ignore it.
+Like with my babies (Tyr and Freya), for example, whenever I toss some radish in their bowl, Tyr would just smell it and ignore it.

 Are radishes safe to be eaten by rabbits?

-Contrary to popular beliefs, where starch and sugar are blamed for digestive distress in rabbits, starch and sugar directly causing digestive distress are only observed in young rabbits.
+Contrary to popular beliefs where starch and sugar are blamed for causing digestive distress in rabbits, starch and sugar directly causing digestive distress are only observed in young rabbits.